Forward-Operators/paperchat/README.md

 ## Embeddings

 ### OpenAI
-arxivchat uses `text-embedding-ada-002` by default, you can change that in `app/tools/factory.py`
+arxivchat uses `text-embedding-ada-002`  for OpenAI by default, you can change that in `app/tools/factory.py`

 ### HuggingFace
 For now you can use any model that works with [`sentence_transformers`](https://huggingface.co/sentence-transformers).
-You can change the model used in `app/tools/factory.py`
+You can change the model in `app/tools/factory.py`

 ## ToDO